dalonsodev/DrinkWise/README.md

 This project is built with a modular and scalable approach from the start.
 Key decisions include:

 - **Early i18n Integration:** Implemented `react-i18next` from the beginning to support Spanish and English, avoiding costly refactors and ensuring a seamless multilingual experience.
+- **CSS Units:** Using `rem` for font sizes, `em` for margins/paddings, and `px` for border-radius to ensure accessibility and responsiveness.
 - **Cocktail Count and Filters:** Added a cocktail count display with a highlighted number in gold (--accent) for better UX, along with a subtle "Clear filters" button that appears only when filters are active.
-- **CSS Units:** Using `rem` for font sizes, `em` for margins/paddings, and `px` for border-radius to ensure accessibility and responsiveness.
+- **Filter Logic Abstraction:** Extracted filter logic into a custom hook (useDrinkFilters) and UI into FilterControls to improve modularity and maintainability.
-- **Custom Hook:** Developed useLazyBackground for efficient image loading in DrinkCard components.
+- **Custom Hooks:** Developed useLazyBackground for efficient image loading in DrinkCard components and useDrinkFilters to improve modularity and mantainability.
 - **Git Workflow:** Descriptive commits (e.g., `feat: setup i18n with react-i18next`) to maintain a clean codebase.

 ---